See how the Leo Rover mobile robots did during the Space Resources Challenge.

 Exploring the Moon?
 For the Leo Rover mobile robot it’s like another Tuesday.
 This time, the vehicle was used in the Space Resources Challenge prospecting the lunar surface, and behind the wheel was a team from Luxembourg – LUVMI-XR.

-12 teams from Europe and Canada partook in the first round of the contest in the Netherlands, in November, 2021, with five winners moving on to the next phase of the competition, each of whom having been awarded €75 000 to further develop their robots to the next phase of the event.
+12 teams from Europe and Canada partook in the first round of the contest in the Netherlands in November 2021 with five winners moving on to the next phase of the competition, each of whom were awarded €75 000 to further develop their robots to the next phase of the event.
 The five best teams are the following:

 Interestingly, the LUVMI-XR team is composed of several universities, research centers and companies, including SnT and SpaceR (Space Robotics Research Group) from the University of Luxembourg which is one of our customers whose activities we follow and root for.